 Prepare Ribs – Pat the ribs dry with paper towels.
 Coat ribs with soy sauce.
 Evenly sprinkle both sides of the ribs with kosher salt, pepper, and granulated garlic.
 Wrap rib with plastic wrap and refrigerate for at least 3 hours.

-Prepare Asian BBQ Sauce – In a small sauce pan, combine all the Asian BBQ Sauce ingredients and bring to a boil.
+Prepare Asian BBQ Sauce – In a small saucepan, combine all the Asian BBQ Sauce ingredients and bring to a boil.
 Reduce heat to low and simmer for an hour.

 Smoke Ribs – Set up the grill/smoker and bring the internal temperature inside to 225-250 degrees.
 Add four ounces of your favorite wood chunks.
 Place the ribs in the smoker and cook covered for three hours.
-After three hours, remove ribs from grill/smoker.
-Brush on single layer of BBQ sauce on both sides and wrap the ribs in aluminum foil.
+After three hours, remove ribs from the grill/smoker.
+Brush on a single layer of BBQ sauce on both sides and wrap the ribs in aluminum foil.
 Put the ribs back in smoker and smoke for an additional hour.
 After the fourth hour, remove ribs from foil and smoke uncovered for an additional hour or until the ribs are ready.

 - St. Louis style ribs take longer to cook than baby back ribs